dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 Instance of a diagnostic analyzer might outlive the lifetime of compilation.
 Hence, storing per-compilation data, such as symbols, into the fields of a diagnostic analyzer might cause stale compilations to stay alive and cause memory leaks.
 Instead, you should store this data on a separate type instantiated in a compilation start action, registered using 'AnalysisContext.RegisterCompilationStartAction' API.
 An instance of this type will be created per-compilation and it won't outlive compilation's lifetime, hence avoiding memory leaks.

-## RS1009: Only internal implementations of this interface are allowed.
+## RS1009: Only internal implementations of this interface are allowed

 |Item|Value|
 |-|-|